andOlga/usialtgr/README.md

 ---

-Works on Windows XP, Windows Vista, Windows 7 and Windows 8.
+Works on Windows XP and up.